cerebris/jsonapi-resources/README.md

 end
 ```

+Included resources can also be filtered as long as filter is defined on the included resource.
+Url should look in such fashion

+`address/foos?include=bars&filter[bars.available]=true`

 Then a request could pass in a filter for example `http://example.com/contacts?filter[name_last]=Smith` and the system
 will find all people where the last name exactly matches Smith.